craftingcity/The-Known-World/README.md

 **Powerful Form.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ### Human (s.)
-The humans of Alaturmen have no creation myth of their own - the legends claim that the Goblin and the Elves and the Dragon-kin and the Triton found them as Time Began upon Alaturmen.
+The humans of Alaturmen have no creation myth of their own - the legends claim that as Time Began upon Alaturmen, the Goblin, Elves, Dragon-kin, and Triton found them bare-naked in the fields.
 Humans on Alaturmen are extremely similar to the Humans of Ancient Earth, much as you and I are.

 **Age.** You are considered fully mature at twenty-five and live till about ninety.
 Human mothers typically birth only one child per conception, but it is possible that a human could birth quite large litters.
 **Size.** Mechanically, your size is medium.
 You stand at about five and a half feet tall.
 You weigh about one-hundred seventy-five pounds.